-When properties do not meet the livability standards outlined in the City Code, the City may issue a Notice of Violation requesting that the violation(s) be addressed.
+When properties do not meet the standards outlined in the City Code, the City may issue a Notice of Violation requesting that the violation(s) be addressed.
 If the problem is not fixed within a specified period of time, the City may then issue an Administrative Citation.

-- Step One - Violation Identified
+- Step One: Violation Identified

-Violation is noted during an inspection or by verifying a public complaint
+Violation is noted during an inspection or by verifying a public complaint.

-- Step Two - First Notice
+- Step Two: First Notice

-Property owner is sent a Notice of Violation letter and generally will have up to 10 days to correct the violation(s)
+Property owner is sent a Notice of Violation letter and generally will have up to 10 days to correct the violation(s).

-Property owner must pay a $120 fine and may have up to seven (7) additional days to correct the violation(s)
+If the violation is not corrected after the first notice, the property owner must pay a $120 fine and may have up to seven (7) additional days to correct the violation(s).

-Could include any combination of additional Administrative Citations and criminal citations, resulting in a mandatory court appearance
+If the violation is not corrected after the first notice followed by the administrative citation, next steps could include any combination of additional administrative citations and criminal citations, resulting in a mandatory court appearance.

 Administrative Citations & Appeals